Here is a breakdown of major shareholders in NGL Energy Partners LP (NYSE: NGL)

 The top institutional shareholder in the company is Invesco Ltd. with over 19.92 million shares valued at $47.82 million.
 The investor’s holdings represent 15.42% of the NGL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Alps Advisors Inc. with 15.01 million shares valued at $36.03 million to account for 11.62% of the shares outstanding.
 The other top investors are JP Morgan Chase & Company which holds 3.79 million shares representing 2.93% and valued at over $9.1 million, while Morgan Stanley holds 1.95% of the shares totaling 2.52 million with a market value of $6.05 million.

-NGL Energy Partners LP (NYSE: NGL) is 7.08% higher on its value in year-to-date trading and has touched a low of $1.15 and a high of $7.44 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The NGL stock was last observed hovering at around $2.58 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $2.38 for the next 12 months.
-It is also 14.33% off the consensus price target high of $3.00 offered by 7 analysts, but current levels are -28.5% lower than the price target low of $2.00 for the same period.
+NGL Energy Partners LP (NYSE: NGL) is -1.67% lower on its value in year-to-date trading and has touched a low of $1.15 and a high of $7.44 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The NGL stock was last observed hovering at around $2.50 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $2.38 for the next 12 months.
+It is also 21.33% off the consensus price target high of $3.00 offered by 7 analysts, but current levels are -18.0% lower than the price target low of $2.00 for the same period.

 NGL Energy Partners LP (NGL) Analyst Forecasts